|

 Aloe pseudorubroviolaceae Lavranos & Collenette 2000 (Arabian Aloe)

-forms clumps of large 2 ft diameter rosettes of smooth, thick, blue-grey leaves with toothed margins.
+forms clumps of large 2 ft diameter rosettes of smooth, thick, blue-grey succulent leaves with toothed margins.
 In very strong light or when stressed by drought, the leaves may take on a pinkish hue (hence pseudorubroviolaceae).
 The branched inflorescence of waxy orange-red tubular flowers is produced in winter.

-This plant grows on steep slopes above 6000 ft in Yemen and Saudi-Arabia and is reported as tolerating light frost providing that it is grown in full sun in very well-drained soil.
+This succulent plant grows on steep slopes above 6000 ft in Yemen and Saudi-Arabia and is reported as tolerating light frost providing that it is grown in full sun in very well-drained soil.

 |